 Harry, 18, a Stone Polisher at a printing works.

 Rowland kept an extensive diary and scrap book, sending many letters home.

 Howbeit, not all the officers & NCO’s I have met have been bullies.
 Many of them have been considerate, & have acted towards us as gentlemen, and these are the men we all respect, & would follow to the ends of the earth.

 When we joined up, it was to fight for King & Country, but I think that if I am spared to draw my discharge, & shall love no more Kings or Countries.

 Home will be the place for me.

-Roland is also remembered on the war memorial at St. Margaret’s Church, Ipswich and on the virtual London War Memorial.
+Rowland is also remembered on the war memorial at St. Margaret’s Church, Ipswich and on the virtual London War Memorial.